 Getting registered at the doctor’s is one thing but getting students signed up for GP online services is even better!
 Evergreen Life provides both website access and an app which are connected to all three GP platforms.
-As part of NHS Digital, accessing patient services online via Evergreen Life is quality assured by the NHS, designed to support both the patient and GP practice.
+Accessing Patient Facing Services online via Evergreen Life is approved by the NHS, designed to support both the patient and GP practice.

 Students probably don’t have too much time to spend waiting on the phone to get an appointment, or to go back and forth into the surgery to request prescriptions.
 Save your practice staff time and effort – download our FREE webinar recording where we share with you ‘three easy steps to getting your patients online.’